 A bachelor's degree or higher in environmental science, zoology, or a related field will set you up to pursue a career as a fish and game biologist.
 You will likely work in a laboratory or field environment to collect or study data on animals and their environment.
-Although job growth in this field is slow, you could consider earning a master's or doctoral level degree to gain an advantage in the job market.
+Although job growth in this field is about average, you could consider earning a master's or doctoral level degree to gain an advantage in the job market.

 Fish and game biologists investigate how animals, plants and other organisms react to their natural environment.
 They may conduct research and perform tasks outdoors and in a laboratory.
 A bachelor's degree is required for an entry-level career as a fish and game biologist, though employers may prefer candidates to hold a graduate degree.